Eriner/dailysuntzu/Readme.md

 ## Usage

-Modify `docker-compose.yml` to add Twilio stuff and run `docker-compose --build -d`
+Copy `docker-compose.yml' to  `docker-compose.override.yml` and add Twilio stuff.

+Run `docker-compose --build -d` to run as daemon.